afternoon/gifboard/README.md

 Pipeline
 Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Build+Pipeline+Plugin).
 If
 you're not using that, gifboard currently won't work.
-(Though it would be a straightforward change - hint hint.)
+(Though it would be a straightforward change to monitor jobs - hint hint.)

 Usage
 -----